kythyria/payday2-model-tool/README.md

 * Greatly improved UI, with different functions cleanly separated
 * The ability to use an XML-based script to modify the object/bone structure of models, and create entirely new models without deriving them from an existing model, and set rootpoints for different objects
-* Experimental Collada (DAE) and Filmbox (FBX) export support, for bones and (in the latter case) full rigging, vertex colours, and eight UV channel support.
+* Experimental Collada (DAE) export support, with bones.
 * glTF export support, with vertex colours, all eight UV channels, and material slots (multiUV).
   There's also preliminary support for exporting rigged models.
 * glTF import support, also with vertex colours, all eight UV channels, and material slots.
-* An importer for Filmbox (Coming Soon™)
 * And a bunch of miscellaneous features and bugfixes

 # glTF export/import